Zane Maloney: Euroformula Open Championship

-In January 2020, Maloney reunited with Carlin to contest the 2020 season.
-He scored his debut podium in the second race of the season at the Hungaroring, having finished 4th the day before.
-His next podium came at the Circuit Paul Ricard, but unfortunately for Maloney, this would end up being his final podium finish of the season.
+In January 2020, Maloney reunited with Carlin to contest in the 2020 Euroformula Open.
+He scored his debut podium in the second race of the season at the Hungaroring, having finished fourth the day before.
+His next podium came the next round in Circuit Paul Ricard, but this would end up being his final podium finish of the season.
 After scoreless rounds in Spielberg and Spa the Barbadian finished the season eighth in the drivers' standings, one position and point behind teammate Ido Cohen.

 Formula Regional European Championship

 In December 2020, Maloney was signed to R-ace GP to contest the 2021 season.
 His first podium came at the second race of the first round in Imola, where he finished third.
-Following two ninth-place finishes in Barcelona, Maloney had an impressive round in Monaco: the Bajan finished second in the first race, and then won the second race from pole position, thus becoming the first Caribbean driver to be victorious in the Principality.
+Following two ninth-place finishes in Barcelona, Maloney had an impressive round in Monaco; the Bajan finished second in the first race, and then won the second race from pole position, thus becoming the first Caribbean driver to be victorious in the Principality.
+Maloney finished on the podium again during the next round in Paul Ricard, and secured a double podium in Spa-Francorchamps.
+With two further third-places at the Red Bull Ring and Monza, Maloney finished fourth in the standings, having amassed 170 points, one win and seven podiums all season.

 FIA Formula 3 Championship

-In November 2021 Maloney took part in the FIA Formula 3 post-season test, driving for reigning team champions Trident.
-In January the following year, the Italian outfit confirmed Maloney would race with them for the 2022 season.
-The Bajan proved to be competitive right away by taking pole position in rainy conditions at Imola, although a spin at the safety car restart cost him the chance of achieving victory.
-He scored his first podium in the second race at the Hungaroring, finishing second, whilst a first win followed in the subsequent round at Spa-Francorchamps, where he recovered from a high-speed collision with Oliver Goethe during the sprint race, which had caused the Trident driver's car to roll over.
-Maloney continued with the positive momentum, winning the Zandvoort feature race, having started from pole position.
-After scoring another pole at the season finale in Monza, Maloney fended off Ollie Bearman in a battle for the victory, which would be awarded to the former following a red flag.
-Maloney ended up second in the drivers' standings, missing out on the championship by five points to Victor Martins.